Endpoint Security for Endpoint Manager tools and features

 For more information, see Ivanti Antivirus overview.

-Common Ivanti tools provide the underlying device configuration and management capabilities in both Management Suite and Security Suite.
-The following tools are available in a Ivanti® Security Suite implementation, appearing in the Tools menu in the console.
+Common Ivanti tools provide the underlying device configuration and management capabilities in both Endpoint Manager and Endpoint Security for Endpoint Manager.
+The following tools are available in a Ivanti® Endpoint Security for Endpoint Manager implementation, appearing in the Tools menu in the console.

-IMPORTANT: Be aware that some of these common tools have certain restrictions in a Ivanti® Security Suite license activation.
+IMPORTANT: Be aware that some of these common tools have certain restrictions in a Ivanti® Endpoint Security for Endpoint Manager license activation.

 Use Agent Configuration to create custom agent configurations to deploy and install the necessary Ivanti agents required to manage and protect your network devices.
 These agents are the standard Ivanti agent (that includes the inventory scanner, local scheduler, bandwidth detection, and security scanner), the software distribution agent, and the software license monitoring agent (used for application blocking).

-NOTE: Agents not applicable to Ivanti® Security Suite
+NOTE: Agents not applicable to Ivanti® Endpoint Security for Endpoint Manager

-The following Ivanti agents (components) are NOT applicable in a Security Suite installation:
+The following Ivanti agents (components) are NOT applicable in a Endpoint Security for Endpoint Manager installation:

 - Custom data forms